babuus/Image-anotation-tool/README.md

 1. install python
 2. clone the repo
 3. install PyQt5
-4. edit the source_dir.txt and destination_dir.txt to your pc location
+4. edit the source_dir.txt and destination_dir.txt in txt_file folder to your pc location
 5. run profost_v5.py file